Surfingnet/Automated-driver-restart/README.md

 A powershell script to restart a driver easily, and a batch file to run the script in one click.

 # Instructions
-How to get the driver ID:
+How to get a driver ID:

 -open a powershell terminal as admin